-Once you have found a flight with a low base fare and high fuel surcharge, you must then find out if the flight is actually dumpable – because not all flights are.
+Once you have found a flight with a low base fare and high fuel surcharge (like the one in the image above), you must then find out if the flight is actually dumpable – because not all flights are.

 Within the rules, the “Combinability” section determines whether the flight is dumpable and what specific rules are associated with it.
 If “END-ON-END COMBINATIONS” and “SIDE TRIPS” are both permitted, then you have likely found a dumpable flight.

 However, within each of these, there may be certain restrictions.
-For example, “END-ON-END COMBINATIONS PERMITTED WITH FARES WITHIN AREA 1” means you can combine this flight with another flight only from North America (Area 1 is the industry’s code for North America).
+For example, “END-ON-END COMBINATIONS PERMITTED WITH FARES WITHIN AREA 1” means you can combine this flight with another flight only from the US or Canada (Area 1 is the industry’s code for North America).

 So you’ll be completely wasting your time if you attempted to dump this flight with a smaller flight in Europe or Asia, because only North American flights are combinable with this particular fare.